SUMMARY

 Trump Repeatedly Attacked His Democratic Critics And Falsely Asserted He Would Not Make Cuts To Medicare In His 2021 Fiscal Budget.
 According to Newsweek, “In a number of his few tweets mentioning Social Security, Medicare or Medicaid, the president also went after Democrats.
 ‘We will not be touching your Social Security or Medicare in Fiscal 2021 Budget.
 Only the Democrats will destroy them by destroying our Country’s greatest ever Economy!’ he tweeted Saturday, after sharing in 2017: ‘Democrats purposely misstated Medicaid under new Senate bill—actually goes up.’”
 [Newsweek, 2/12/20]

-Trump FY 2021 Budget Cut $500 Billion From Medicare Over 10 Years.
+Trump’s FY 2021 Budget Cut $500 Billion From Medicare Over 10 Years.
 According to the Center on Budget Policy Priorities, “President Trump’s 2021 budget proposes about $500 billion in net Medicare spending reductions over ten years (see table), most of which would come from reducing payments to health care providers and not affect beneficiaries directly.”
-[CBPP, 2/13/20]
+[Center on Budget Policy Priorities, 2/13/20]

-Trump FY2021 Budget Proposal Called For Over $4.4 Trillion In Cuts To Medicaid, Medicare, And Entitlement Programs.
-According to The Washington Times, “President Trump is proposing to balance the federal budget within 15 years, ‘shrink’ the federal government and extend food stamp work requirements to Medicaid and housing programs in a $4.8 trillion spending plan being released Monday.
+Trump’s FY 2021 Budget Proposal Called For Over $4.4 Trillion In Cuts To Medicaid, Medicare, And Entitlement Programs.
+According to the Washington Times, “President Trump is proposing to balance the federal budget within 15 years, ‘shrink’ the federal government and extend food stamp work requirements to Medicaid and housing programs in a $4.8 trillion spending plan being released Monday.
 The plan would reduce spending by $4.4 trillion equally from discretionary and mandatory programs such as Medicare over the next decade.
 The plan also includes $2 billion for the border wall, with officials saying the administration is approaching 80% of the money needed to finish the wall.”
 [Washington Times, 2/9/20]

 Ramesh Ponnuru Tweeted That A GOP Congressman Had Told Reporters That Trump Had Said He Was Open To Reform Medicare And Social Security “On The First Day Of His Second Term.”
 According to a tweet by Ramesh Ponnuru, “GOP congressman tells reporters that Trump told him he is open to reform of Medicare, SS “on the first day of his second term.”
 [Twitter, 12/14/17]